abhishekchauhanbyte/chatbot/README.md

-# chatbot using flask for particular dataset.
+# chatbot using flask trained using neural network for a given dataset